dimi309/small3d/README.md

 with its source code.
 They can be built by executing a single script (see "Building", above).

-- Vulkan SDK, or glew if building with OpenGL
+- Vulkan SDK, or glew if building with OpenGL for PC
 - glfw
 - glm
 - png